Zudoku

 Lines in the Dockerfile have the following roles:

-• The RUN lines install Rails and generate the default application setup for a hello application.
+• The RUN lines install Rails and generate the default app setup for a hello app.

-• COPY . /app/: Copies the local files (from app/ and config/) to the application, overwriting generated contents to provide the user-specified application.
+• COPY . /app/: Copies the local files (from app/ and config/) to the app, overwriting generated contents to provide the user-specified app.

 • FROM scratch: Build the filesystem from the scratch container image, to create a base image.

-• COPY --from=build /app /app: Copy the application directory to the filesystem.
+• COPY --from=build /app /app: Copy the app directory to the filesystem.

-The following options are available for customizing the application:
+The following options are available for customizing the app:

-• If only updating the implementation in the app/ or config/ directories, or adding new directories or files to overwrite Rails generated files, no other change is required.
+• If you only update the implementation in the app/ or config/ directories, or adding new directories or files to overwrite Rails generated files, you don't need to make any other changes.

-• More extensive changes may require expanding the Dockerfile with additional Dockerfile commands.
+• More extensive changes may require extending the Dockerfile (see Dockerfile syntax reference).

 Use the --help option for detailed information on using Unikraft Cloud: